Hossein76530/Air-BnB-Full-Project/README.md

 The dataset used in this project contains Airbnb listings data including:

-Price
+- Price
-Location
+- Location
-Room type
+- Room type
-Availability
+- Availability
-Reviews
+- Reviews

-(You can add dataset source here if needed)

 🎯 Project Purpose

 The main objective of this project is to demonstrate practical data analysis skills by:

-Extracting insights from real-world data
+- Extracting insights from real-world data
-Building interactive dashboards
+- Building interactive dashboards
-Communicating findings effectively
+- Communicating findings effectively
 🚀 Future Improvements
-Adding predictive analysis (price prediction using ML) Integrating Python for deeper analysis
+- Adding predictive analysis (price prediction using ML)
+- Integrating Python for deeper analysis
-Expanding dataset for more accurate insights
+- Expanding dataset for more accurate insights